Optum/retain-keras/README.md

-# Fork of RETAIN-Keras to secure file storage (swift)
+# Fork of RETAIN-Keras to use secure object storage

+To process highly sensitive data we need to use a storage system that supports encryption at rest, encryption in transit and access auditing.
+To support this workflow we use the 'store' methods in the sci package. (https://pypi.org/project/sci/) and modify the code in retain_train.py and retain_evaluation.py (new files retain_train_sec.py and retain_evaluation_sec.py)

+## running the code

 - First switch to the _DEPARTMENT/PI account and verify that you can see the data (your authentication token in folder ~/.swift will also be updated at the same time)

-		petersen@rhino3:$ sw2account _DEPTARTMENT
+		petersen@rhino3:$ sw2account _DEPARTMENT
 		petersen@rhino3:$ swc ls /NLP/data

-- Setup an encrypted folder in your home directory
+- Setup an encrypted folder in your home directory.
+This folder will be used for temporary data used by packages such as tensorflow and matplotlib.
+We do not want to modify the code in these complex packages.

 		petersen@rhino3:$ fhsecTmpFolder
 		previous ~/Private folder exists.
 Delete it now? [y/N] y